Puppy love brought together 'unlikely but great friends'

 Parade of pups

 Luna’s puppies were initially given celestial names.
-In their sporadic gatherings, the dogs’ divergent personalities have begun to shine.
+In their frequent gatherings, the dogs’ divergent personalities have begun to shine.

-Kona, formerly Venus (girl), is an instigator, a bit of an alpha female.
+Kona, formerly Venus (female), is an instigator, a bit of an alpha female.
 Adopted by Pat Voll.

-Moose, formerly Mercury (boy), can be the tough guy with the pack but is otherwise mushy and sweet.
+Moose, formerly Mercury (male), can be the tough guy with the pack but is otherwise mushy and sweet.
 Adopted by Alex Klein and Harry Rappaport.

-Brady, formerly Neptune (boy), is always smiling when he’s with the pack.
+Brady, formerly Neptune (male), is always smiling when he’s with the pack.
 Adopted by Mary Ellen Baguiao and family.

-Jake, formerly Jupiter (boy), energetic and curious, has begun tackling siblings.
+Jake, formerly Jupiter (male), energetic and curious, has begun tackling siblings.
 Adopted by Ilene and Howie Segal.

-Brody, formerly Pluto (boy), was the runt and with the pack still behaves that way.
+Brody, formerly Pluto (male), was the runt and with the pack still behaves that way.
 Adopted by Lori and Mitchell Lerner and family.

-Zoey, formerly Sol (girl), is energetic and loves to play.
+Zoey, formerly Sol (female), is energetic and loves to play.
 Adopted by Pennee and Ed Kavanaugh and family.

-Stella, formerly Star (girl), loves playing and being social.
+Stella, formerly Star (female), loves playing and being social.
 Adopted by Nicole and John Habermann and family.

-Loki, formerly Bruno Mars (boy), known as a dog of mischief.
-Adopted by Argyria Kehagias.
+Loki, formerly Bruno Mars (male), known as a dog of mischief.
+Adopted by Argyria Kehagias and family.

 — Patricia Kitchen